isomerpages/mindef-ndp2022/_ndp-at-heartlands/General Information.md

 ---
 ![](/images/NDP-Overview-page-Infographic.jpg)
 ## NDP @ Heartlands
 This National Day, join us in celebrating Singapore’s 57th birthday at 12 locations in the Heartland.
 On 6 and 7 Aug at five carnival locations, Singaporeans can look forward to family activities, engaging exhibitions, musical and dance performances, and a static display of assets by the SAF and the Home Team.
 On 7 Aug, the Red Lions will perform free-fall jumps over two heartland sites.
-On 9 Aug, there will be Fighter Island Flypast and Fly-Our-Flag by the RSAF, and a dazzling display of fireworks at five locations in the evening.
+On 9 Aug, there will be Fighter Island Flypast and Fly Our Flag by the RSAF, and a dazzling display of fireworks at five locations in the evening.

 <style>
    @media all and (max-width: 768px) {